A Realistic Pulsar -- Supermassive Black Hole Timing Model: Parameter estimation

 \subsection{The effects of proper motion}

-In previous figures, we showed the results that all parameters in Equation~(\ref{eq:system parameters}), except the proper motion parameters $\mu_\alpha$ and $\mu_\delta$, are treated as free parameters.
+In previous figures, we showed the results that all parameters in Equation~(\ref{eq:system parameters}), except the proper motion parameters $\mu_\alpha$ and $\mu_\delta$,\ZX{}{as well as the distance $d$,} are treated as free parameters.
 The proper motion of Sgr~A* breaks the rotation symmetry around the line of sight and specifies a sky orientation, enabling a measurement of the longitude of the ascending node $\Omega$.
 Previous studies suggested that a measurement of $\Omega$ may help us break the leading-order degeneracy in the measurement of spin components~\citep{Zhang:2017qbb,Hu:2023ubk}.
-Therefore we study the effects of the proper motion here.
+Therefore we study the effects of the proper motion here. \ZX{}{As discussed before, the finite distance $d$ introduces the parallactic terms, among which the annual-orbital term could also break the rotation symmetry~\citep{Kopeikin:1995}.
+However, for the pulsar-SMBH system and the assumed timing precision, only the orbital term $\Delta_{\pi P}$ is relevant.
+Nevertheless, we also study the measurability of the distance $d$ with timing-only observation.}